 Bonus points for:

 - Experience (and desire to continue) working with children, adolescents, couples, and/or families.

 - Experience (and desire to continue) working with people who are involved in a variety of sexual practices and partnership agreements.

 - Experience (and desire to continue) working with people who have chronic medical conditions, sleep disorders, ADD/ADHD, addictions, codependency, OCD, and/or grief and loss issues.

 - Established therapeutic orientations (particularly EMDR, Sensorimotor Psychotherapy, and Internal Family Systems).

-- Already being credentialed with Aetna, Kaiser, MODA, and/or PacificSource.
+- Already being credentialed with Aetna, Kaiser, MHN, MODA, PacificSource, and/or Providence.

-If interested, please send a cover letter and resume/CV to Sarah Alexander at email@example.com that includes the date you would like to start and the hours you would be available to work weekdays, evenings, and/or weekends.
+If interested, please send a cover letter and resume/CV to Sarah Alexander at [email protected] that includes the date you would like to start and the hours you would be available to see clients.

-Please note that, upon hire, your start date will depend upon becoming paneled with insurance companies (we are in-network with Aetna, Kaiser, MODA, and PacificSource).
+Please note that, upon hire, your start date will depend upon becoming paneled with insurance companies (or getting the panels you are already credentialed with to switch to Brave Acorn’s Tax ID number, which may take as long as an initial credentialing process).
 This may take 2-4 months (usually 3) and we won’t be able to provide you with clients until that is done.